overflowapp/KeyboardJS/README.md

-This is a fork of [KeyboardJS](https://github.com/RobertWHurst/KeyboardJS) (original Readme below), since it seems a bit inactive.
+This is a fork of [KeyboardJS](https://github.com/sladwig/KeyboardJS) which is a fork of [KeyboardJS](https://github.com/RobertWHurst/KeyboardJS) (original Readme below), since it seems a bit inactive.
 This fork adds a tiny change to better handle international keyboard layouts, by also looking at the `.key` value of a keyboard event.

 I also added types from [@types/keyboardjs](https://www.npmjs.com/package/@types/keyboardjs).